RikudouSage/QrPaymentBundle/README.md

 If the file is not created for any reason, you can find the default config file [here](.installer/symfony/files/config/packages/rikudou_qr_payment.yaml).

-The names should be pretty self-explanatory, you have to configure Czech and Slovak defaults separately.
+The names should be pretty self-explanatory, you have to configure Czech, Slovak and European defaults separately.
+You can also override defaults for European standard for supported countries (Austria, Belgium, Germany, Netherlands).

 ## Usage